 As long as you ever can.

 We had a major building expansion in 2015 to handle our growth in all of our ministries.
 The sanctuary seating capacity was doubled and now seats 400.
 Our new music suite provides rehearsal and storage space for our adult and youth choirs along with our hand bell and chime choirs.
 Our Fellowship Hall accommodates church and social gatherings and provides meeting space for community groups using the church during the week.
-In the education wing we have two nurseries plus meeting rooms for adult and youth Sunday school programs.
+In the education wing we have classrooms for adult, youth, and children Sunday school programs.
+The Nursery is also located in the Education Wing.

 The church office and the pastor’s study are on the Calhoun Street entrance to the Fellowship Hall.